Eva and Franco Mattes: Internet projects

 The couple first gained notoriety in 1998 by taking the domain name vaticano.org, in order to undermine the Catholic Church's official website.
 They then went on a cloning spree, copying and remixing other artists' works, e.g., Jodi.org.
 They also targeted "closed" websites, such as Hell.com, thereby turning private art into public art.
+From 2000 to 2003, the full content of the hard drive of their computer, including emails and private files, was publicly available via their website.
+This project was called 'life_sharing', recalling "file sharing" (via peer-to-peer networks), that was particularly popular at that time.

 This activity is born out of their desire to create truly interactive works (as opposed to most net.art that they believe only poses as interactive).
 They define this in an interview with Jaka Zelenznikar where they discuss audiences reaching a website, regardless of it being the subject of net.art or not, and "by their mouse clicks they choose one of the routes fixed by the author(s), they only decide what to see before and what after".
 They argue that this is not true interactivity and compare it to a gallery space, suggesting that it too could be called interactive since one is able to decide what room to look at and when.
 Their definition of interactivity is more associated with the freedom the user has to not only govern their own movements but to duplicate, manipulate and simulate the subject matter.
 This includes doing something that is not predicted by the author of the website, "the beholder becomes an artist and the artist becomes a beholder: a powerless witness of what happens to his work."
 Their 2010 work, "No Fun" epitomizes the sentiment in the previous quote because it utilizes the social networking and video chat website Chatroulette to exhibit Franco Mattes staging a false suicide (hanging) in part of the screen and people's responses to it in other parts of the screen.
 Another example of their work, where the audience is the subject, is "Emily's video" (2012) where they invited volunteers to watch what they called "the worst video ever," combined of clips from the Darknet.
 The viewers were filmed whilst watching it and the original video was destroyed.
 What remains are the reactions of the viewers, recorded on webcams.
 When displayed in a gallery setting the monitor is positioned on its side with the reaction playing on the top half while the bottom section remains black.
 This space is where the original video would be positioned and also allows for the live audience to catch their reflection.
 The work is also set up to face away from the gallery's entrance in order to enable new visitors to first see the reactions of the live audience before watching the ones on the screen.